munificent/craftinginterpreters/book/chunks-of-bytecode.md

 It worked!
 This is sort of the "Hello, world!" of our code representation.
-We can create a chunk, write an instruction to it, and then extract that instruction back out of it.
+We can create a chunk, write an instruction to it, and then extract that instruction back out.
 Our encoding and decoding of the binary bytecode is working.

 ## Constants